 Points are deducted for non-compliance with the technical regulations.
 Both Car A and Car B are scrutinised and points will be deducted for any infringements on either car.
 These penalties are only imposed once, per infringement

 T2.5.1 Penalties for Critical Regulations

-Some of the more critical regulations WILL attract both a 4 Point Penalty and a 0.05 second Time Penalty as per ARTICLE T1.4.
+Some of the more critical regulations WILL attract both a Point Penalty and Time Penalty as per ARTICLE T1.4.
 The critical regulations are: